Glenn Close: 1990s: Established actress

-One of her most notable roles on stage was Norma Desmond in the Andrew Lloyd Webber production of Sunset Boulevard, for which Close won her third Tony Award, playing the role on Broadway in 1993–94.
+One of her most notable roles on stage was as the faded film star Norma Desmond in the Andrew Lloyd Webber production of Sunset Boulevard, for which Close won her third Tony Award, playing the role on Broadway in 1993–94.
 For her role, Close was met with critical acclaim.
 David Richards of The New York Times wrote in 1994 that "Glenn is giving one of those legendary performances people will be talking about years from now.
 The actress takes breathtaking risks, venturing so far out on a limb at times that you fear it will snap.
 It doesn't."
 She would later re-team with the show's director, Trevor Nunn, in London for his Royal National Theatre revival of A Streetcar Named Desire in 2002.

-Close appeared in the newsroom comedy-drama The Paper (1994), directed by her good friend Ron Howard and in 1996 she acted alongside the cast of Tim Burton's alien invasion satire Mars Attacks!
-(1996).
-That same year, she portrayed the sinister Cruella de Vil in the Disney live-action hit of 101 Dalmatians.
+Close appeared in the newsroom comedy-drama The Paper (1994), directed by her good friend Ron Howard and in 1996, she acted alongside the cast of Tim Burton's alien invasion satire Mars Attacks!
+(1996), playing First Lady Marsha Dale.
+That same year, she portrayed Cruella de Vil in Stephen Herek's 101 Dalmatians, a live-action adaptation of Disney's 1967 animated film.
 Her role as Cruella de Vil was universally praised and earned her a nomination for Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 The film was also a commercial success, grossing $320.6 million in theaters against a $75 million budget.
-Per Close's contract, she is allowed to keep any costumes from her films.
+Per Close's contract, she was allowed to keep any costumes from her films.
 The producers attempted to make copies of Close's wardrobe due to the expensive materials being used, but, to their dismay, she rejected their suggestion and kept the originals.
 The following year, Close appeared in another box office hit with Air Force One (1997), playing the trustworthy vice president to Harrison Ford's president.
 Ford stated in an interview that the role of the vice president was already written for a woman and that he personally chose Close for the role after meeting her at a birthday party for then-president Bill Clinton.
 Close would later star in the war film Paradise Road (1997) as a choir conductor of the women imprisoned by the Japanese in World War II.
 In 1999, Close provided the voice of Kala in Disney's animated film Tarzan.
 She later went on to receive great reviews for her comedic role as Camille Dixon in Cookie's Fortune (1999).